Applications open November 5, 2018.

 • Be of an enduring value to the community/agency served.
 The project proposal should include a brief discussion about sustainability of the project at the end of the Fellowship year.

-Applicants are encouraged to identify one or more potential academic mentors at their schools and a site mentor at the agencies where they propose to conduct their projects.
+Applicants are encouraged to identify an academic mentor at their schools and a site mentor at the agency where they propose to conduct their project.

 Applicants should be creative in developing their proposal.
 They may choose to develop a totally unique project in keeping with Dr. Schweitzer’s directive that everyone should find their own Lambaréné–their own special place to serve, and way of serving.
 Alternatively, applicants may find inspiration by reviewing past Fellows’ projects.
 Applicants should keep in mind that they may utilize their unique experience and expertise to expand upon a past Schweitzer project, but should not simply duplicate or continue one that has been carried out previously.
 Research, fundraising, and policy-based projects are not considered eligible for a Schweitzer Fellowship.
 Applicants should contact the Program Director if they would like to request assistance in identifying a project and/or a project site.